 Employees at the Woodstock Historical Society knew that the museum’s antique piano was not to be touched, so when one saw a woman seated at the bench, playing, she reached out to stop her – and the woman vanished like a wisp of smoke.
 It took the museum director over an hour to calm the shaking employee.

 Want to uncover more of Woodstock's storied past?
-Then visit the Woodstock History Center, located right in the heart of town!
+Then reach out to the Woodstock History Center!